geonetwork/geonetwork-ui/apps/webcomponents/README.md

 }
 ```

-- Provide the dependencies which are not inject in root by default (eg `SearchFacade`, `SearchService`, etc.)
+- Provide the dependencies which are not injected in root by default (eg `SearchFacade`, `SearchService`, etc.)

 ```typescript
 {